RunestoneInteractive/RunestoneServer/source/Graphs/graphdfs.rst

 .. figure:: Figures/completeTour.png
    :align: center

-   A Complete Tour of the Board
+   Figure 11: A Complete Tour of the Board